LionDoge/vpulse-editor/README.md

     ]
 }
 ```
-This allows for Pulse graphs to be hot reloaded.
+This allows for Pulse graphs to be hot reloaded, and also be displayed in the asset browser.

-## App setup
+# App setup
 Because of how this app is written, and my laziness, you will need python installed on your system in order to be able to compile graphs.

-First download the build from releases, or build it yourself (rust, and cargo required)
+This app also only currently supports Windows OS.

+## Manual compile
+- You will need Rust tooling installed first.
+Use cargo to build the tool with `cargo build --release`.
+Once finished it should be output to 'target/release/pulseedit.exe' directory, you'll only need the executable.
-If building yourself, you will also need to acquire [Source 2 asset assembler](https://github.com/LionDoge/source2-asset-assembler#Installation) python file.
+- Next, you will also need to acquire [Source 2 asset assembler](https://github.com/LionDoge/source2-asset-assembler#Installation) Python script.
+You may possibly need to setup a venv with all the required dependencies (more information on the linked page).
-You may possibly need to setup a venv with all the required dependencies.
-Lastly you need to adjust the `config.json` file approperiately
+- Lastly you need to adjust the `config.json` file approperiately:
-set `python_interpreter` to the python in the venv for asset assembler (or leave in the system-wide path).
-Set `assetassembler_path` to point to to the script file.
+    - set `python_interpreter` to the Python executable in the venv for asset assembler (or leave in the system-wide path, if you installed dependencies globally).
+    - set `assetassembler_path` to point to to the assetassembler Python script file.

+## Pre-built release
-The release includes self-contained asset assembler script as a [pex](https://github.com/pex-tool/pex) file. **If downloading from releases the only thing you need is python installed on the system, the default config should work fine.**
+Download the newest version from [releases](https://github.com/LionDoge/vpulse-editor/releases).
+It includes almost everything needed to run the tool, including a self-contained asset assembler script as a [pex](https://github.com/pex-tool/pex) file. **The only thing you need is python installed on the system, the default config should work fine.**

 Any yeah I know the setup is quite bad, but this may get changed.
 As I mentionted before, I didn't want to put too much effort in, it's supposed to work, not to be exactly the most optimal setup.